-Purchase College faculty awards are peer-reviewed by the Faculty Professional Standards and Awards Committee, which requires faculty members to indicate their rank, tenure, and full-time or part-time status on all applications.
+Purchase College faculty awards, except for the Part-Time Teaching Support Award, are peer-reviewed by the Faculty Professional Standards and Awards Committee, which requires faculty members to indicate their rank, tenure, and full-time or part-time status on all applications.

 To Apply for a Sabbatical or Title F Leave

 Please refer to the Faculty Handbook for information governing sabbatical and Title F leaves.
 The leave application (.doc | .rtf) includes instructions and annual deadlines.

 - Scholarship and Creative Activities

 Conversations in the Disciplines (SUNY CID)

 The Conversations in the Disciplines grant program is designed to bring together SUNY faculty and visiting scholars from non-SUNY institutions to examine new trends, address changes and challenges, review promising research findings, and become acquainted with professional developments in their fields and on other campuses.
 SUNY CID focuses on scholarly and creative development rather than administrative, curricular, or instructional matters designed to foster both professional and personal growth of participants and their respective campuses.
 Up to $5,000 may be made available to help support each approved conference.
 Since 1965, nearly 500 Conversations have been held on various campuses, including Purchase College, in numerous disciplines.
 Conversations normally occur between September 1 and June 30.
 For complete information, please visit system.suny.edu/provost/cid/.

 Chancellor’s Grant for Innovative Study Abroad Programs (ISAP)